Canon 1D Mark II N vs T7

-The Canon EOS-1D Mark II N and the Canon EOS Rebel T7 (labelled Canon 2000D in some countries) are two digital cameras that were announced, respectively, in August 2005 and February 2018.
+The Canon EOS-1D Mark II N and the Canon EOS Rebel T7 (labelled Canon 2000D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2005 and February 2018.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II N) and an APS-C (T7) sensor.
-The 1D Mark II N has a resolution of 8.2 megapixel, whereas the T7 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D Mark II N has a resolution of 8.2 megapixels, whereas the T7 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 1D Mark II N vs Canon T7
+Body comparison: Canon 1D Mark II N vs T7

-An illustration of the physical size and weight of the Canon 1D Mark II N and the Canon T7 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1D Mark II N – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Canon 1D Mark II N and the Canon T7 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7 is considerably smaller (47 percent) than the Canon 1D Mark II N. Moreover, the T7 is substantially lighter (70 percent) than the 1D Mark II N. It is worth mentioning in this context that the 1D Mark II N is splash and dust resistant, while the T7 does not feature any corresponding weather-sealing.